Lbniese/CLU/README.md

 # CLU
-The Rotation CC for Combat/Raid/Lazyraider bots Powered by Felmaster technology
+## The Rotation CC for Combat/Raid/Lazyraider bots Powered by Felmaster technology

+Outdated since Warlords of Draenor